Writing Great Website Content

 - Best practices for writing web content, such as how to use short paragraphs, bullet points and lists, and incorporating multimedia.

-- An overview of SEO principles and how to optimise website content for search engines.
+- An overview of SEO and AI search principles and how to optimise website content for search engines.

 - Content strategy: